Skip to Content Facebook Feature Image

 Later at the hospital, they talked with other tourists, who said the shooter at one point played strange music and taunted them, saying he hated tourists, Magadini said.

 The Teotihuacan pyramids, a UNESCO World Heritage Site, are a series of ancient structures on the outskirts of Mexico City.
-As one of Mexico’s most important tourist destinations, the site drew more than 1.8 million international visitors last year, according to government figures.
+As one of Mexico’s most popular tourist destinations, the site drew more than 1.8 million international visitors last year, according to government figures.

 Canadian Prime Minister Mark Carney offered condolences to the family and friends of the Canadian tourist who was killed.
 He said Canadian authorities were working with those in Mexico.